Patient education: Diverticular disease (Beyond the Basics)

 DIVERTICULOSIS AND DIVERTICULITIS DIAGNOSIS

 Diverticulosis is often found during tests performed for other reasons.
-The following are tests that may be recommended to diagnose diverticulosis:

-- Barium enema – This is an x-ray study that uses barium in an enema to view the outline of the lower intestinal tract.
+●Barium enema – This is an x-ray study that uses barium in an enema to view the outline of the lower intestinal tract.
 This is an older test and has been largely replaced by computed tomography (CT) scan.

 Increase fiber — Fruits and vegetables are a good source of fiber (table 1).
 The fiber content of packaged foods can be calculated by reading the nutrition label (figure 2).
-(See "Patient information: High-fiber diet (Beyond the Basics)".)
+(See "Patient education: High-fiber diet (Beyond the Basics)".)

 Seeds and nuts — Patients with diverticular disease have historically been advised to avoid whole pieces of fiber (such as seeds, corn, and nuts) because of concern that these foods could cause an episode of diverticulitis.
 However, this belief is completely unproven.
 We do not suggest that patients with diverticulosis avoid seeds, corn, or nuts.